momentohq/public-dev-docs/docs/getting-started.md

+## Installing the Momento CLI

+You can also install the Momento CLI locally (Linux, Windows, Mac) if desired.
+The latest version of the CLI and instructions for install and use is available from [this repo](https://github.com/momentohq/momento-cli).

 ## All Momento SDKs

 We currently have the following SDK's languages available.
 Check out each repo for detailed instructions and usage examples.